Real Twistings are 2-Line Bundles: Introduction

-\item Moutuou's Real groupoid picture of twistings \cite{mohamedmoutuou2012}, extending the concept of Real gerbes and Real central extensions, see \cref{main-theorem-moutuou}. \end{itemize} Hence, super 2-line bundles provide a single, coherent framework that not only reproduces these and many further special cases but clarifies their underlying geometry and consistency conditions.
+\item Moutuou's real groupoid picture of twistings~\cite{mohamedmoutuou2012}, extending the concept of real gerbes and real central extensions, see Theorem~\ref{main-theorem-moutuou}. \end{itemize} Hence, super 2-line bundles provide a~single, coherent framework that not only reproduces these and many further special cases but clarifies their underlying geometry and consistency conditions.
 We hope that this unification will be useful for researchers working on twisted K-theory, higher geometry, and related applications in physics.

-In order to keep the present paper more transparent, we do not consider additional structures (e.g.\ hermitian metrics or connections) on our super 2-line bundles.
+In order to keep the present paper more transparent, we do not consider additional structures (e.g., hermitian metrics or connections) on our super 2-line bundles.
 We plan to include such structures in forthcoming work.
 Likewise, we devote little attention to the symmetric monoidal structure on super 2-line bundles over graded Lie groupoids.
 Finally, although we carry out some comparisons with the twisted vector bundles belonging to each of the models, we do not delve too far into the discussion of the corresponding twisted K-theory groups.

-This article is organized in the following way. \cref{main-super-2-line-bundles} contains a comprehensive introduction to super 2-line bundles.
-In \cref{extension-to-graded-lie-groupoids} we set up the formalism of super 2-line bundles over graded Lie groupoids, and provide related results.
-We present in \cref{twistings} our list of twistings from the literature that we recover. \cref{section-comparison-work} consists of separate sections in which detailed comparison work from the list of \cref{twistings} is carried out.
-Finally, we include an Appendix about Lie groupoids and weak equivalences, which appear at several places.
+This article is organized in the following way.
+Section~\ref{main-super-2-line-bundles} contains a~comprehensive introduction to super 2-line bundles.
+In Section~\ref{extension-to-graded-lie-groupoids}, we set up the formalism of super 2-line bundles over graded Lie groupoids, and provide related results.
+We present in Section~\ref{twistings} our list of twistings from the literature that we recover.
+Section~\ref{section-comparison-work} consists of separate sections in which detailed comparison work from the list of Section~\ref{twistings} is carried out.
+Finally, we include an appendix about Lie groupoids and weak equivalences, which appear at several places.

-\paragraph{Acknowledgements.} Tim L\"uders is supported by a scholarship of the Studienstiftung des deutschen Volkes e.V.